frozenfishDY/CopilotEvaluation/README.md

 - ***output*** : All code suggestion files, sorted by language and difficulty
 - **results/RQ1_to_RQ3**:   Experimental results from RQ1 to RQ3
 - **results/RQ4** :    Experimental results of RQ4
+- **ProblemInfoCrawler**:   The scripts under this file is used to automatically collect LeetCode problem descriptions, function templates, and problem attribute information (difficulty, type, time)
+- ***ReferenceCodeCrawler*** :   The scripts under this file is used to automatically collect reference codes for each problem solution
-- **results/calculator.py**:   This script file is used to calculate the indicators and ratios of RQ1~RQ4
+- ***Refiner*** :   The scripts under this file is used to refine the reference code and filter out irrelevant text
-- ***AllData.xlsx*** :   This file is used to store all LeetCode issues crawled by collector.py
+- ***Calculator:*** The script under this file is used to calculate the experimental results
-- ***collector.py*** :   This script is used to crawl all LeetCode questions (satisfying 4 programming languages) and store the content in *AllData.xlsx*.
-The script also generates a code suggestion file from the extracted content into the *output* folder.
-- ***record.xlsx***:     This file is a record of the experimental sample, including the link to the question, difficulty, execution status of the corresponding language code suggestion, question type, and all error types(Because the file is too large, we package it into a compressed file).
+- ***record.xlsx***: This file is a record of the experimental sample, including the link to the question, difficulty, execution status of the corresponding language code suggestion, question type, the time the question was posted
 - ***README.md***:   User guidance

 ## 3.Evaluation Result